 The ALERT418® Man-Overboard Receiver immediately alarms the crew and vessel of a man-overboard situation in seconds.
 In addition to the fastest man-overboard alert, you can wire for engine-kill and other external alerting functions.
 When the difference between life and death is three minutes, the best chance of a successful rescue is by the crew onboard.

 The ALERT418 Receiver is installed aboard the vessel or on land for shoreside awareness.
-When the ALERT418 Receiver picks up an ALERT2 or ALERT418 Transmitter signal, an internal siren sounds in the Receiver and a digital display is illuminated with important information such as the location of the vessel at the time of the incident and ID number of ALERT418 Transmitter that is transmitting (ALERT2 Transmitter does not transmit unit ID).
+When the ALERT418 Receiver picks up an ALERT2 or ALERT418 Transmitter signal, an internal siren sounds in the Receiver and a digital display is illuminated with important information such as the location of the vessel at the time of the incident and ID number of the ALERT418 Transmitter that is transmitting (ALERT2 Transmitter does not transmit unit ID).
 In addition to this valuable information is a Relevant Signal Strength Indicator (RSSI) to provide a numeric reading of the strength of the ALERT Transmitter.
-The ALERT418 Receiver also has the ability to be wired so it can shut down the engine, mark a position on a compatible Chart Plotter, sound external alarm systems, and other options.
+The ALERT418 Receiver also can be wired so it can shut down the engine, mark a position on a compatible Chart Plotter, sound external alarm systems, and other options.

 Alerts in Seconds

-When every second count, the ALERT Man-Overboard Alarm System instantaneously alarms the vessel, providing the crew the critical extra seconds needed for a successful man overboard rescue.
+When every second counts, the ALERT Man-Overboard Alarm System instantaneously alarms the vessel, providing the crew the critical extra seconds needed for a successful man overboard rescue.
 Unlike AIS, the response of the ALERT418 Receiver is immediate.
 There is no lag time connecting with satellites.

 Wired for Engine Kill